Towards using utility data to quantify how investments would have increased the wind resilience of distribution systems: Literature review

 We now survey methods that analyze dependencies in distribution system data to describe wind resilience.
 Much of the analysis is for specific hurricanes.
 Davidson \cite{DavidsonNHR03} studies resilience to hurricanes in the Carolinas using utility outage data, a combination of interpolated and simulated hurricane wind data, and land cover and rain data.
 Liu \cite{LiuRESS08} constructs a spatial generalized linear mixed model of the number of hurricane and ice storm outages in zip codes as a function of weather, protection device density, and spatial data.
 Reed \cite{ReedSJ09} studies the resilience to wind-induced damage in Hurricane Katrina.
 Jaech \cite{JaechPS19} estimates individual component repair times using a gamma distribution with parameters predicted using neural networks trained on utility outage records.
 Carrington \cite{CarringtonPS21} establishes methods for extracting events from utility outage data, computes standard resilience metrics for the events, and estimates restoration times.
-Cerrai \cite{cerraiACCESS19} and Kezunovic \cite{kezunovicHICSS18} use machine learning methods based on multiple decision trees and logistic regression respectively to combine weather prediction, vegetation, outage and other data to predict the probability of storm outages in small areas of the distribution system.
+Cerrai \cite{cerraiACCESS19} and Kezunovic \cite{kezunovicHICSS18} use machine learning methods based on multiple decision trees and logistic regression to combine weather prediction, vegetation, outage, and other data to predict the probability of storm outages in small areas of the distribution system.
+Al Mamun \cite{almamunNAPS23} studies the impacts of extreme weather events on the reliability and resilience of a North Carolina distribution system by analyzing the correlations in outage data between outage duration, the number of affected customers, and SAIDI.